marcomole00/bioinformatics/README.md

 ### minimum_edit_distance.py

-It will find possibile alignments based on a minimum edit distance criteria with zero weight.
+It will find possibile alignments based on a minimum edit distance criteria.
 The metric used is the Levenshtein distance.
-Support for weights will arrive in future commits.
 ```bash
 $ python3 minimum_edit_distance.py
 ```